ExpressionEngine/ExpressionEngine-User-Guide/source/about/glossary.rst

       database) is shared among all MSM Sites under the same ExpressionEngine installation, each MSM Site is administered in its own workspace in the Control Panel, separate from other MSM Sites.

+      :doc:`Additional MSM Sites </cp/sites/additional_sites>` can be purchased in the store.